 Answer: The Eternal Church of God recommends attendance with a congregation striving to hold fast to the truth according to the Scriptures (1Ths.
 5:21).
 Though there are many splinter groups, some are more closely adhering to biblical principles than others.
 In addition, there are some splinter groups that have become toxic.
 Please contact us to discuss possible options in your area.
-You are welcome to attend with us live on the internet or on a conference call.
-Please select this link for more information.
+You are also welcome to attend with us live on the internet or on a conference call.
+Please contact us or select this link for more information.

 Question: Who are your leaders?

 Answer: The Director of Pastoral and Administrative Services is Terry Moore.
 Mr. Moore was raised in the Church of God and has served the Eternal Church of God since its inception as a member, deacon, and elder.
 Mr. Moore assumed the responsibilities of Art Braidic who retired as pastor in 2015 after 35 years of serving God’s Church.
 However, Mr. Braidic is still an active board member of the Eternal Church of God who continues to serve God’s people.

 Question: What is your opinion of choosing to stay at home for Church services?